-The stock has a great record of positive earnings surprises, as it hasn't missed our earnings consensus estimate in any of the last four quarters.
+The stock has an impressive record of positive earnings surprises, as it hasn't missed our earnings consensus estimate in any of the last four quarters.
 In its last earnings report on March 18, 2021, Commercial Metals reported EPS of $0.66 versus consensus estimate of $0.61 while it missed the consensus revenue estimate by 3.55%.

 Commercial Metals may be at a 52-week high right now, but what might the future hold for the stock?
 A key aspect of this question is taking a look at valuation metrics in order to determine if the company has run ahead of itself.

-Commercial Metals has a Value Score of C. The stock's Growth and Momentum Scores are C and A, respectively, giving the company a VGM Score of B.
+Commercial Metals has a Value Score of B. The stock's Growth and Momentum Scores are C and B, respectively, giving the company a VGM Score of B.

-We also need to look at the Zacks Rank for the stock, as this supersedes any trend on the style score front.
-Fortunately, Commercial Metals currently has a Zacks Rank of #1 (Strong Buy) thanks to rising earnings estimates.
+We also need to consider the stock's Zacks Rank, as this supersedes any trend on the style score front.
+Fortunately, Commercial Metals currently has a Zacks Rank of #2 (Buy) thanks to rising earnings estimates.

 Since we recommend that investors select stocks carrying Zacks Rank of 1 (Strong Buy) or 2 (Buy) and Style Scores of A or B, it looks as if Commercial Metals fits the bill.
-Thus, it seems as though Commercial Metals shares could still be poised for more gains ahead.
+Thus, it seems as though Commercial Metals shares could have a bit more room to run in the near term.

 How Does Commercial Metals Stack Up to the Competition?

 Shares of Commercial Metals have been rising, and the company still appears to be a decent choice, but what about the rest of the industry?
-Some of its industry peers are also impressive, including Steel Dynamics (STLD), POSCO (PKX), and Nucor (NUE), all of which currently have a Zacks Rank of at least #2 and a VGM Score of at least B, making them well-rounded choices.
+Some of its industry peers are also solid potential picks, including ArcelorMittal (MT), Olympic Steel (ZEUS), and POSCO (PKX), all of which currently have a Zacks Rank of at least #2 and a VGM Score of at least B, making them well-rounded choices.